paladin-t/bitty/docs/documents/manual.md

 This document uses a meta method form to describe operators.
 Eg. `foo:__len()` denotes `#foo`, `foo:__add(bar)` denotes `foo + bar`, `foo:__unm()` denotes `-foo`, etc. Just write the symbol form `#`, `+`, `-`, etc. in your calculation.

-Additionally, this is not true syntax, but for description convenience in this document, optional parameter is described between square brackets `[optional]`; default value is appended after an equal sign `foo = 42`; variadic list is described as `...`.
+Additionally, this is not about the syntax, but for description convenience in this document, optional parameter is described between square brackets `[optional]`; default value is appended after an equal sign `foo = 42`; variadic list is described as `...`.

 ### Memory Management

-Lua uses GC to free unused memory automatically, thus you don't have to do that manually most of the time.
-However resources loaded by `Resources.load(...)` are not, consider unload them properly.
+Lua uses GC to free unused memory automatically, thus you don't have to do so manually most of the time.
+However resources loaded by `Resources.load(...)` are not, consider unloading them properly.
 See [Resources](#resources) for details.

 ### Standard Libraries

-The ready to use modules, `package`, `coroutine`, `math`, `table`, `string`, `utf8`, `debug` are reserved from the original.
+The ready to use modules, `package`, `coroutine`, `math`, `table`, `string`, `utf8`, `debug` are reserved from the original language.

 The trivial modules, `io`, `os` are removed.
 Bitty Engine offers alternatives.